A Family of Instanton-Invariants for Four-Manifolds and Their Relation to Khovanov Homology: The Kapustin--Witten twists and localization

 The omitted terms on the right are fermion bilinears and can be neglected, since in a supersymmetric ground state fermionic fields vanish.
-Taking $\epsilon \to 0$, the action diverges except when $[Q,\chi^\pm] = [Q, \eta] = 0$, such that the path integral localizes on field configurations that satisfy these equations.
-These are known as Kapustin-Witten equations and will be discussed in much more detail in \autoref{sec:background-Kapustin-Witten-equations}.
-There is a similar localization argument for the complex scalar $\sigma$ and its complex conjugate that provides the equations $d_A \sigma = [\phi, \sigma] = [\sigma, \bar\sigma] = 0$.
-These equations imply that $\sigma$ and $\bar{\sigma}$ vanish, at least as long as $(A,\phi)$ are irreducible solutions of the Kapustin-Witten equations.
+Taking $\epsilon \to 0$, the action diverges except when~${\bigl[Q,\chi^\pm\bigr] = [Q, \eta] = 0}$, such that the path integral localizes on field configurations that satisfy these equations.
+These are known as Kapustin--Witten equations and will be discussed in much more detail in Section~\ref{sec:background-Kapustin-Witten-equations}.
+There is a similar localization argument for the complex scalar~$\sigma$ and its complex conjugate that provides the equations ${\rm d}_A \sigma = [\phi, \sigma] = [\sigma, \bar\sigma] = 0$.
+These equations imply that~$\sigma$ and~$\bar{\sigma}$ vanish, at least as long as $(A,\phi)$ are irreducible solutions of the Kapustin--Witten equations.

 A standard argument relates the expected dimension of the moduli space of solutions of the localization equations to the index of a Dirac-like operator on $W^4$.
 In the path-integral formalism this index is equal to the anomaly in the fermion number $F$, so the partition function of the topologically twisted theory on $W^4$ vanishes except when the expected dimension of the moduli space of solutions is zero.
-As a result, the partition function reduces to a sum over classical solutions of the localization equations on $W^4$, which additionally satisfy the supersymmetric boundary conditions described in \autoref{sec:background-super-Yang-Mills-theory} if $\del W^4 \neq \emptyset$.
+As a result, the partition function reduces to a sum over classical solutions of the localization equations on $W^4$, which additionally satisfy the supersymmetric boundary conditions described in Section~\ref{sec:background-super-Yang-Mills-theory} if $\del W^4 \neq \varnothing$.